-With New World, Amazon got into games properly – and Christophe Hartmann says it's here to stay
+With New World, Amazon got into games properly – and Christoph Hartmann says it's here to stay

 Amazon’s first big announcement that it was barrelling into the games indstry had all of the right stuff: the megacompany brought in Clint Hocking (Splinter Cell), Kim Swift (Portal), and even Eric Nylund (best known for several Halo novels and writing the first Gears of War game).
 It made a supergroup of developers, and the world’s eyes were trained on the studio.
 And then… nothing.

-Eventually – after a few false starts – Amazon has come good with New World, and for Amazon’s vice president of games studios, Christophe Hartmann, the success feels good.
+Eventually – after a few false starts – Amazon has come good with New World, and for Amazon’s vice president of games studios, Christoph Hartmann, the success feels good.
 For its first week, New World was the top title on Steam and, at the time of writing, it’s the fifth most-played game of all time on the platform by concurrent users.
 This is a pretty big deal.
 In spite of this, and with 25 years of development under his belt, Hartmann – with credits on just about everything – is feeling humble.

 “I’ve had some hits and I’ve had some failures and you get – over the years – you get very humble if something works,” says Hartmann.
 “It’s more like, ‘oh my god, I’m glad it works’ but ‘oh my god, what’s next for us?’”